 Finally, there’s ‘Capnbubs Accessories Pack’, which adds a number of extra customisation items to the game.
 I like to colour-code my soldiers and accessorise them to identify them in battle, and my medics in XCOM: Enemy Unknown always used to wear berets (a glaring omission from the default customisation options), which is why I installed this mod.
 There are some other nice accessories too, like a raised welding visor that works well on Combat Specialists.

-All of these mods have helped to alleviate the few little things I didn’t like about XCOM 2, or have added extra useful information or time saving devices.
+All of these mods have helped to alleviate the few little things I didn’t like about XCOM 2, or have added extra useful information or time-saving devices.
 So far, I like them all.
-And, as far as I am aware, none of them have disabled achievements or broken the game in any noticeable way.
+And, as far as I am aware, none of them has disabled achievements or broken the game in any noticeable way.
 There have been some performance issues since I installed them – the occasional temporary lock-up – but never a full crash or any other glaring new bugs.
 Given all the other performance issues with the base game, it’s pretty hard to tell whether the mods are responsible, however!

 Check them out on the Steam Workshop for more detailed descriptions and some screenshots, but I’d recommend all of them if you’ve had any of the problems or frustrations that I have.